skywickenden/react-graphql-blueprint/README.md

 Create a local folder for docker-compose files. `cd` into it and the clone your new repository.
 After cloning, rename the clone folder as `api`.
 Copy the contents of `example.env` and `example.docker-compose.yml` into the parent folder - into files without the `example.` prefix.
 If you are combining this with other templates then you will need to merge the contents rather than create new files.
 Open `.env` and ensure that CLIENT_HOST_PORT is available localy.
 If not then edit it appropriatly.

+This blueprint requires a qraphql server running in the same docker so that it can regenerate the client graphql schema from the servers schema.
+This assumes that [graphql-node-blueprint](https://github.com/skywickenden/graphql-node-api) is running in a service called `api`.
+To use a different server: install into the docker-compose parent folder using a folder and service name of api.
+Then edit `./.graphqlconfig` so that `http://graphql-node-blueprint-api:3000/graphql"` points towards container name and port for the server service.

 ### Run

 From the command line in the folder containing `docker-compose.yml` :